 Student finance applications for the forthcoming academic year are now available from Student Finance NI.

-Higher Education Tuition fees for entry 2017 will be £2,500.
-As a student, you will have two main costs to meet: tuition fees and living costs
+Higher Education Tuition fees for the forthcoming academic year will be £2,500.
+As a student, you will have two main costs to meet: tuition fees and living costs.

 All HE full-time students must apply through their local Education Authority (EA).
 Students from the Republic of Ireland should apply through Student Universal Support Ireland (SUSI) via www.studentfinance.ie

 Under the new scheme for tuition fees, all eligible full-time students will be able to apply for a student tuition fee loan to cover the full amount of their tuition fees.
 Tuition Fee Loans will allow full-time HE students to borrow up to £9,000 to cover their course tuition costs and this paid directly to the College by the Student Loans Company.
 The tuition fee loan is available to Home and EU students studying in Northern Ireland and it is not means tested.
 It does not have to be paid back until the student is earning above a specific level.
 This loan is not means tested and students only start to repay the loan once they have left the course and are earning over £17,495 per year.
 Application for this loan is through Student Finance NI

 Once approved, tuition fees will be paid directly to the College.

 The amount you need to live on as a student will depend on your particular circumstances; however, most of your money is likely to be spent on the following:

 - Social and leisure activities

 No one should be prevented from entering higher education because they cannot afford the costs - that is why there is financial help available to all eligible students.
 This help comes from the following main sources: